8ctavio/vergil/apps/docs/src/composables/useModel.md

 ## Component support for `useModel`

-In order for a custom component to support a model created with `useModel`, it must *consume* the model with `useModel`.
+In order for a custom component to support a model created with `useModel`, it must *wrap* the model with `useModel`.

 ```js
 const model = useModel(/* existing model created by parent */)